Tuesday, December 1, 2009

 3NF: Eliminate Columns Not Dependent On Key

 If attributes do not contribute to a description of the key, remove them to a separate table.
+All attributes must be directly dependent on the primary key

 BCNF: Boyce-Codd Normal Form